Anatomy-Guided Vision-Language Learning with Angular Prototype Separation for Multi-Label Video Capsule Endoscopy

-The BiomedCLIP \cite{Zhang2023biomedclip} is adopted as the foundation model, which comprises a Vision Transformer (ViT-B/16) image encoder pretrained alongside a PubMedBERT \cite{Gu2022pubmedbert} text encoder on 15 million biomedical image-text pairs extracted from PubMed Central.
+For this study, the BiomedCLIP \cite{Zhang2023biomedclip} is adopted as the foundation model, which comprises a Vision Transformer (ViT-B/16) image encoder pretrained alongside a PubMedBERT \cite{Gu2022pubmedbert} text encoder on 15 million biomedical image-text pairs extracted from PubMed Central.
 This pretraining regime endows the visual encoder with domain-specific representations for histopathological, radiological, and endoscopic imagery, and is used without structural modification to preserve this pretrained knowledge.

-To enhance the model's capacity for distinguishing subtle pathological features from visually similar healthy mucosa, the standard multi-head self-attention in all 12 transformer blocks are replaceed with differential attention \cite{Ye2024difftransformer}.
-Concretely, for a given input $\mathbf{X} \in \mathbb{R}^{N \times d}$, the $h$ attention heads are partitioned into two groups of $h/2$ heads each, yielding query-key pairs $(\mathbf{Q}_1, \mathbf{K}_1)$ and $(\mathbf{Q}_2, \mathbf{K}_2)$.
-The attention output is computed as: